rriley/nprp-template/README.md

+### Updates
+This template was last updated in Fall 2014 for the 8th cycle of the NPRP.

 ### Introduction
 This is a basic template to try and mimic the Qatar National Research Fund's NPRP proposal template using Latex.
 QNRF supplies an MS-Word template, but